CasperGN/ActiveDirectoryEnumeration/README.md

 positional arguments:
   dc                    Hostname of the Domain Controller user                  Username of the domain user to query with.
 The
-                        username has to be domain name either by domain\user or user@domain.org
+                        username has to be domain name as `user@domain.org`

 optional arguments:
   -h, --help            show this help message and exit